 Release requirements

-To fully configure an application release for execution, the following must be in place:
+To fully configure an application release for execution, you must complete the following:

 -